 If you are interested in learning more and business continuity and disaster recovery planning, this intermediate level course is ideal.
 Starting from the basics of what these plans are, then moving on to reviewing existing plans, and ultimately, creating your own plans, make this a valuable, hands-on training course that will benefit you and your organization.

-Cybrary’s courses are taught by industry experts, so you always know that you are getting the most important and relevant information in our online courses.
+Cybrary’s disaster recovery training course is taught by an industry expert, so you always know that you are getting the most important and relevant information in our online courses.
 You can work through this and other Cybrary courses at your own pace and convenience.
 Sign up for this course by clicking the Register button at the top of the screen.